 For too long has great music been relegated to the fringes and for too long has the music world been content in its relegated isolation.

-Where are the real stars?
+But then, where are the real stars?

 — Neil Rynston